RanuK12/flights-alerts/README.md

 # Algorithmic Trading System

-A professional system for backtesting algorithmic trading strategies, focusing on cryptocurrency markets.
+A professional system for backtesting algorithmic trading strategies, focusing on cryptocurrency markets. **This project is designed for backtesting purposes only and is not intended for live trading.**

 ## Features